-meet other requirements, like being overweight and having a family history of diabetes.

-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

-Diabetes self-management training, diabetic services and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors - These are the only covered brands of blood glucose monitors and test strips: ACCU-CHEK® manufactured by Roche, or Trividia products sometimes packaged under your pharmacy's name. - CarePlus covers any blood glucose monitors and test strips specified within the preferred brand list above.
+Services that are covered for you What you must pay when you get these services meet other requirements, like being overweight and having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months. 谢 Diabetes self-management training, diabetic services and supplies In-Network: For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors These are the only covered brands of blood glucose monitors and test strips: ACCU-CHEK® manufactured by Roche, or Trividia products sometimes packaged under your pharmacy's name.
+CarePlus covers any blood glucose monitors and test strips specified within the preferred brand list above.
 In general, alternate non-preferred brand products are not covered unless your doctor provides adequate information that the use of an alternate brand is medically necessary in your specific situation.
-If you are new to CarePlus and are using a brand of blood glucose monitor and test strips that are not on the preferred brand list, you may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate non-preferred brand.
-During this time, you should talk with your doctor to decide whether any of the preferred product brands listed above are medically appropriate for you.
-Non-preferred brand products will not be covered following the initial 90 days of coverage without an approved prior authorization for a coverage exception. - For both existing and new members, if it is medically necessary for you to use or continue to use an alternate non-preferred brand product, you or your provider may request a coverage exception to have CarePlus cover a non-preferred brand product through the end of the benefit year.
-If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-For more information on making an appeal, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)). - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions
+If you are new to CarePlus and are using a brand of blood glucose monitor and test strips that are not on the preferred brand list, you may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate non-preferred following the preferred product brands listed above are medically appropriate for you.
+Non-preferred brand products will not be covered following the initial 90 days of coverage without an approved prior authorization for a coverage exception.
+For both existing and new members, if it is medically necessary for you to use or continue to use an alternate non-preferred brand product, you or your provider may request a coverage exception to have CarePlus cover a non-preferred brand product through the end of the benefit year.
+If you (or your provider) don't agree with the plan's coverage decision, you or your provider for your condical condition.
+For more information on making an appeal, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For people with diabetes who have severe diabetic foot disease: One pair of depth shoes and three pairs of inserts (not including the non-custom Diabetes self-management training \$0 copayment - PCP's Office - Specialist's Office - Outpatient Hospital Diabetic Monitoring Supplies \$0 copayment - Preferred Diabetic Supplier - Diabetic Supplier - Network Retail Pharmacy Diabetic Shoes and Inserts \$0 copayment - Durable Medical Equipment Provider - Prosthetics Provider includes fitting.Diabetes self-management training is covered under certain conditions